Armstrong County License Hearing Guide

 After Criminal Case Concludes

-Reinstatement Requirements: After your suspension period ends (whether from the ALR process or the criminal case), you will need to fulfill certain requirements to reinstate your license.
+- Reinstatement Requirements: After the suspension period ends, you will need to meet certain requirements to reinstate your license with the Texas DMV.

 Special Programs

-Occupational License: As discussed above, an Occupational License allows you to drive for essential purposes during a license suspension.
+- Occupational License: As described above, an ODL allows you to drive for essential purposes during a license suspension.